 Google offers an "Ad Words" product to place your listing or ads in yellow at the head of the search results list, based on key words you choose (your ad words).
 They have some tools that may help you find key words to use... search for "Keyword Tool."
 Although these are oriented to helping you choose the best keywords for your Google Ad Words, you can take their suggestions without being an Ad Words Customer.
 With Google Ad Words, you bid for how much you are willing to pay to be near the top of the list when people search for specific words - from a few cents to a few dollars.
 No charge for just being there, but you pay as soon as the user clicks and is directed to your web site.
 I know one woodworking site that found this didn't pay at all, but have seen stories of other sites have found this tremendously helpful.
 I have focused on getting my pages near the head of the list without paying, and get all the traffic I want, but someday I may try the Ad Words "product" as an experiment.
 Note that Ad Words places your ads on the pages produced by search engines.

 "Ad Words" should not be confused with "Ad Sense."
 I leave a space on my page for Google to insert ads (by putting a few lines of code in the web page).
-Google senses what information is on each of my web pages and selects ads to appear on that page.
+Google senses what information is on each of my web pages and selects ads to appear on that page, based on my content and the customer's interests (recent searches).
 If someone clicks on one of the ads on my page, I get a portion of the amount the advertiser paid for your click.
-Some people make a living from "Ad Sense" on their site; I make less than $100 per year.
+Some people make a living from "Ad Sense" on their site; I average less than $1 per day.
 If you are selling a product on a web page, don't use Google Ad Sense on that page... the relevant ads will be your competitors.
-If you are giving free advice, like this, there is no risk to the ads.
+If you are giving free advice, like this web site, there is no risk to the ads.